-Fund Manager Company Approx. Size of Holding at date of vote Date of Vote Resolution How you voted Outcome Priority Area for GSK Rationale for the voting decision Trustee Comment downstream ambition and approach to exploration.
-GSK Retirement Income Multi-Asset Fund RGM Prologis, Inc. 0.26% 4/5/22 Elect Director Moghadam Against Management - AGAINST.
+Fund Manager Company Approx. Size of Holding at date of vote Date of Vote Resolution How you voted Outcome Priority Area for GSK Rationale for the voting decision Trustee Comment Nevertheless, LGIM remain committed to continuing our constructive engagements with the company on its net zero strategy and implementation, with particular focus on its downstream ambition and approach to exploration.
+GSK Retirement Income Multi-Asset Fund LGIM Prologis, Inc. 0.26% 4/5/22 Elect Director Hamid R. Moghadam Against Management - AGAINST.
 LGIM publicly communicates its vote instructions on its website.
 Passed Governance Joint Chair/CEO: A vote against is applied as LGIM expects companies to separate the roles of Chair and CEO due to risk management and oversight.
 Independence: A vote against is applied as LGIM expects a board to be regularly refreshed in order to maintain an appropriate mix of independence, relevant skills, experience, tenure, and background.
 LGIM will continue to engage with our investee companies, publicly advocate our position on this issue and monitor company and market-level progress.
-The Trustee believes that Board Composition is significant, and notes that LGIM considers this vote to be significant as it is in application of an escalation of LGIM's vote policy on the board chair and CEO (escalation of engagement by vote).
+The Trustee believes that Board Composition is significant, and notes that LGIM considers this vote to be significant as it is in application of an escalation of LGIM's vote policy on the topic of the combination of the board chair and CEO (escalation of engagement by vote).
 LGIM has a longstanding policy advocating for the separation of the roles of CEO and board chair.
 These two roles are substantially different, requiring distinct skills and experiences.
 Since 2015 LGIM have supported shareholder proposals seeking the appointment of independent board chairs, and since 2020 they have voted against all combined board chair/CEO roles.
 GSK Shariah Fund HSBC Apple Inc. 7.11% 3/4/22 Report on forced labour Against Management - FOR.
-HSBC did communicate their thinking ahead of the AGM Did not pass Human Rights The proposal would lead to increased transparency on Apple's supply chain policies and processes, which could help alleviate growing risks related to manufacturing in certain regions.
-HSBC will continue to engage on the issue along with other issus of concern, and would The Trustee believes that increased transparency is an improvement on current practices, and therefore encouraged that HSBC are voting in line with this preference.
+HSBC Did not pass Human Rights The proposal would lead to increased transparency on Apple's supply chain policies The Trustee believes that increased transparency is an improvement on current